nfdi4plants/nfdi4plants.github.io/src/content/docs/README.md

   - Will be used to name the generated webpage.
 - MUST contain `published: yyyy-MM-dd`.
 - MAY contain `author: xxxx`.
+- MAY contain `author_github: xxxx`.
+  - This helps authoring and reviewing content.
 - MAY contain `add toc: true`.
   - Will add automated table of contents from all found headers in content.
 - MAY contain `add sidebar: realtive\path\to\sidebar.md` to add the sidebar element to the page.